 What are you most excited about for the brand this year?

 ST: We see ourselves as a kitchen brand, not a cookware brand, so we're excited for some upcoming product launches.

 What recipe will you be making all summer long?

 ST: I make pasta every Sunday, and I'm excited to use fresh tomatoes and herbs from my garden!

-Photography Courtesy of Great Jones
+Photography by: Photography Courtesy of Great Jones